SetuMar/Swordtail-Quest/README.md

 **CREDITS:**

-- Powerups, SFX, Enemies by @BurgandyToad
+- Powerups, SFX, Enemies by @BurgundyToad
 - Music Composition by @Spooksam6
 - Graphics and Level Design by @DirectMaker
 - File Management by @BobZheng00